yiqun12/eatifyPos/README.md

 <br />
 If you're interested in adding personalized features to my app, and wish to deploy and purchase it for your store or restaurant, please get in touch with me at yix223@lehigh.edu.

+## Contribution
+We welcome any contributions to the project.
+If you would like to contribute, please email us at yix223@lehigh.edu.

 # Table of contents